surf-visualization/blospray/readme.md

 * HDRI lighting

 Integration within the Blender UI, mostly panels for editing properties and such, is also very rudimentary.
-Some properties are currently only settable using the Custom Properties on objects and meshes.
+Some properties are currently only settable using Blender [custom properties](https://docs.blender.org/manual/en/latest/data_system/custom_properties.html) on objects and meshes.

 ### Render server

 BLOSPRAY consists of two parts:

-1. a Python addon (directory `render_ospray`) that implements the Blender external render engine.
+1. A Blender addon (directory `render_ospray`) that implements the Blender external render engine.
 It handles scene export to OSPRay, retrieving the rendered image from OSPRay and other things.
-2. a render server (`bin/ospray_render_server`) that receives the scene from Blender, calls OSPRay routines to do the actual rendering and sends back the image result.
+2. A standalone render server (`bin/ospray_render_server` after building) that receives the scene from Blender, calls OSPRay routines to do the actual rendering and sends back the image result.

 The original reason for this two-part setup is that there currently is no Python API for OSPRay, so direct integration in Blender is not straightforward.
 Neither is there a command-line OSPRay utility that takes as input a scene description in some format and outputs a rendered image.

 Plus, the client-server setup also has some advantages:

 - The separate render server can be run on a remote system, for example an HPC system that holds a large scientific dataset to be rendered.
 This offloads most of the